eclipse-tractusx/item-relationship-service/docs/arc42.md

 Whenever a semantic model schema is requested from the Semantic Hub, it is stored locally until the cache is evicted (configurable).
 The IRS can preload configured schema models on startup to reduce on demand call times.

 Additionally, models can be deployed with the system as a backup to the real Semantic Hub service.

-#### EDC Catalog

-Whenever a EDC catalog is requested, IRS stores all returned contract offers inside a cache.
-This cache will be used for subsequent requests to the same EDC provider.
-If the requested contract offer could not be found within the cache, the catalog will be requested again and the cache will be updated.

 ## Development concepts